-- (a) In some instances, due to the simplicity of the proposed subdivision, the City may agree to combine the preliminary and final plat process.
-The process may be combined only when a proposed subdivision meets all of the following requirements: - (1) The resulting subdivision contains no more than 5 lots. - (2) The proposed subdivision is located in an area where streets and utilities are in place and capable of serving the subdivision. - (3) The proposed subdivision does not require the dedication or construction of future streets and will not interfere with the development of adjacent properties. - (4) The resulting lots shall conform with all provisions of this Unified Development Ordinance unless a variance has been granted. - (b) Procedure - An application for a combined preliminary and final plat, signed by the subdivider and the property owner, shall be submitted to the City Clerk.
-This application shall be accompanied by the following: - (A) Three (3) full-scale copies, and one (1) digital copy of the preliminary plat. - (B) All of the information required in Section 5.5 (b) and 5.6.1. - (C) The required filing fee(s) as established by resolution of the City Council. - (2) The City Clerk shall then: - (A) Set a public hearing for the combined preliminary and final plat, such hearing to be held by the Planning Commission within 30 days.
+- (1) An application for a combined preliminary and final plat, signed by the subdivider and the property owner, shall be submitted to the City Clerk.
+This application shall be accompanied by the following: - (A) Three (3) full-scale copies, and one (1) digital copy of the preliminary plat. - (B) All of the information required in Section 35-5500 (b) and 35-5601.

+(C) The required filing fee(s) as established by resolution of the City Council.

+(2) The City Clerk shall then:

+- (A) Set a public hearing for the combined preliminary and final plat, such hearing to be held by the Planning Commission within 30 days.
 Notice of said hearing shall be published in the official City newspaper at least ten (10) days prior to the hearing. - (B) Refer two copies of the combined preliminary and final plat to the Planning Commission for its examination and report and one copy to the City Engineer for their examination and report.
 Copies of the report of the City Engineer shall be given to the Planning Commission within 15 days. - (3) The Planning Commission shall have the combined preliminary and final plat on its agenda at its next regular meeting following referral from the City Clerk.
 This meeting may also serve as the public hearing. - (4) The Planning Commission shall make its report to the City Council on or before the second regular meeting of the Planning Commission following referral by the City Clerk. - (5) The City Council shall act on the combined preliminary and final plat within 60 days of the date on which it was filed with the City Clerk.
-If the report of the

-Planning Commission has not been received in time to meet this requirement, the City Council may act on the combined preliminary and final plat without such a report.

-- (6) If the combined preliminary and final plat is not approved by the City Council, the reasons for such action shall be recorded in the proceedings of the City Council and transmitted to the applicant. - (7) If the final plat is approved by the City Council, the subdivider shall record it with the Hennepin County Recorder or Registrar of Titles within 1 year after the date of approval; otherwise, the approval of the combined preliminary and final plat shall be considered void. - (8) The subdivider shall, immediately upon recording, furnish the City Clerk with a print of the final plat showing evidence of the recording.
+If the report of the Planning Commission has not been received in time to meet this requirement, the City Council may act on the combined preliminary and final plat without such a report. - (6) If the combined preliminary and final plat is not approved by the City Council, the reasons for such action shall be recorded in the proceedings of the City Council and transmitted to the applicant. - (7) If the final plat is approved by the City Council, the subdivider shall record it with the Hennepin County Recorder or Registrar of Titles within 1 year after the date of approval; otherwise, the approval of the combined preliminary and final plat shall be considered void. - (8) The subdivider shall, immediately upon recording, furnish the City Clerk with a print of the final plat showing evidence of the recording.